-Under the Occupational Safety and Health Act 1984 (the OSH Act), workers must take reasonable care of their own safety and health and not endanger the safety and health of others at the workplace.
+Under the Work, Health and Safety Act 2020, workers must take reasonable care of their own safety and health and not endanger the safety and health of others at the workplace.
 The consumption of alcohol and/or drugs while at work is unacceptable, except in relation to any authorised and responsible use of alcohol at workplace social functions.
 Employees are required to present themselves for work and remain, while at work, capable of performing their work duties safely.
 An employee who is under the influence of alcohol and/or drugs at the workplace, or is impaired, will face disciplinary action including possible dismissal.